 The Daniel Ball historical test for federal regulatory jurisdiction has become limited in its application over time, mostly because the Federal Courts and Congress expanded the use of the commerce clause as justification of federal regulation and in so doing, did not require that water bodies be navigable for purposes of federal regulatory jurisdiction.
-However, in recent years the U.S. Supreme Court has begun to limit the scope of the commerce power by setting a high standard for Congressional intent to extend federal regulatory jurisdiction.202
+However, in recent years the U.S. Supreme Court has begun to limit the scope of the commerce power by setting a high standard for Congressional intent to extend federal regulatory jurisdiction.208

 The scope and nature of the federal government's regulatory power under the commerce clause and the traditional navigability in fact test as it relates to the federal Clean Water Act and dredging and filling wetlands is currently a hotly debated topic in Montana and across the nation.
+This issue came up during the July WPIC meeting, and the Committee requested periodic updates on any pending federal legislation.